About Us

 At FFCSD, we believe:

-• In learning communities that support students to become self-directed, lifelong learners.
+• In supporting students to become self-directed, lifelong learners.

 • In celebrating our student and staff successes.

-• In a commitment to continuous improvement through professional reflection and relevant data analysis.
+• In a commitment to continuous improvement through professional development and relevant data analysis.

-• In long-term fiscal planning to support financial stability.
+• In long-term fiscal planning to support financial stability that will expand student opportunities.

 History